obertscheiderfhwn/RTMsim/README.md

 <img src="validation_case3b.png"><br>
 If the position of inlet and outlet ports is investigated, simulations with a coarse mesh and short simulation time is sufficient since the flow front progagation is predicted properly.
 The acutal filling time can be predicted with a fine mesh.
 A mesh refinement study must be performed.
 With the coarse mesh it takes approximately 50 s longer to reach the same filling state.

-# Other examples of usage
+# Examples of usage

-Show here other use cases:
+The following three examples show typical use cases how RTMsim is used by engineers:

-- This examples shows shows how to start a simulation with the GUI.
+1. This examples shows shows how to start a simulation with the GUI.
 First, inspect the mesh files and plot the pre-defined sets:<br>
 <img src="example1d.png"><br>
 Select the mesh file `meshfiles\\mesh_permeameter1_foursets.bdf` and sett all other parameters:<br>
 <img src="example1a.png"><br>